-Besides, you will no longer need any extra tools or software systems, which means you also save costs and time.
+Besides, you will no longer need any extra tools or software systems, which means you also save cost and time.
 The integration streamlines all the supply chain processes from ideation, engineering, documentation to procurement, production, inventory, logistics, distribution, and delivery.

 A completely integrated solution can help have an efficient product design plan, run closely connected workflows, and, ultimately, an efficient supply chain.

 Why should you integrate your PLM and ERP systems?

 The PLM and ERP integration streamlines your entire supply chain to keep it running smoothly.
 Whether it's the chaotic situation that the economy has been in right now or its random fluctuations, the integration will help you keep going.
 Integrating the two systems automates your workflow and can help you stay ahead of the competition.

 Some of the things to keep in mind with this integration:

 - Give the integration a reasonable time to start showing results